-Accountable to the Agency Management Committee for:

-- implementing the National Scheme Strategy. - delivery of Ahpra functions including specific regulatory powers under Part 7. - delivery of services to National Boards. - conferral and exercise of delegated functions by Ahpra.
+Accountable to the Agency Management Committee for: Accountable to National Boards and their committees for: implementing the National Scheme Strategy. • Effective, efficient and economic delivery of regulatory procedures and • delivery of Ahpra functions including specific regulatory powers under Part 7. services consistent with the Health Profession Agreements. delivery of services to National Boards. conferral and exercise of delegated functions by Ahpra.